mhellmeier/FTP-Move-Server-Files/README.md

 ### Pre-Requirements

-To use the script, these are the only things you need:
+To use the script, these are the only things you need (will be installed with the install script):
 - Linux machine (or Mac or Winodws 10 with Linux Subsystem installed)
 - `ftp` installed (`sudo apt install ftp`)
 - `lftp` installed (`sudo apt install lftp`)
+- `sshpass` installed (`sudo apt install sshpass`)

 ### Installation